devuri/wp-env-config/README.md

 To get started, create a `.env` file in the root directory of your project.
 In this file, define the environment variables you wish to use as configuration constants.
 For example:
+> update the database credentials and other settings as needed.
 ```shell
 WP_HOME='https://example.com'
 WP_SITEURL="${WP_HOME}"